vcsjones/vcsjones.dev/_posts/2019-10-07-key-formats-dotnet-3.md

 ---

 .NET Core 3.0 introduced over a dozen new APIs for importing and exporting RSA keys in different formats.
-Many of them are variant of another with a slightly different API, but they are extremely useful for working with private and public keys from other systems that work with encoding keys.
+Many of them are a variant of another with a slightly different API, but they are extremely useful for working with private and public keys from other systems that work with encoding keys.